 In a blink, the fear rose.
 The fear of catching an illness which could kill.
 The fear that the person near you could cough and spew minuscule, unseen particles of disease.
 The fear of drastic economic changes that could topple many people.
 The fear of losing jobs.
 The fear of stress increasing domestic violence and child abuse.
 The fear of how uncertain everything seemed to be.
 The fear of constant shifting change.
 The fear of death for families and friends.
 Gut-wrenching fear.

-Yet, in a blink we also started to see life in a new way.
-In a blink we started to actually “see” our family.
-We started to think about activities that we could be doing together.
 We started daily family walks around the neighborhood that gave us moments to talk together.
 We spent hours creating cardboard mazes for the hamster, Lego constructions, and new fingerboard “skate parks.”
 We played games and watched more movies together.
 We roasted marshmallows for s’mores while lamenting that we couldn’t invite the neighbors over, but cherishing the moments together.

 In a blink, we started to look at our neighbors differently.
 Did the elderly couple next door need someone to shop for them?
 In a blink, we encouraged each other to color on the driveway with sidewalk chalk, put bears in our windows for “bear hunts” for the little ones, and raised our glasses in salute of our community.
 In a blink, we started to see that only by encouraging each other to practice social distancing, uniting as a community with one goal, would we make it through this craze with as little loss as possible.